 - ICAX which has developed Interseasonal Heat Transfer to enable buildings to be heated in winter with solar energy captured in the previous summer.

 - The Centre for Efficient and Renewable Energy in Buildings, CEREB, is London South Bank University's unique teaching, research and demonstration resource for the built environment, hosting a number of renewable and intelligent energy solutions.

 - Terra Firma Ground Investigation has expertise in open and closed loop borehole drilling for exploiting ground source energy.

-- Upside Energy is developing a cloud service that aggregates the energy stored in systems people and businesses already own (uninterruptible power supplies, solar PV systems, electric vehicles, domestic heating systems).
+- Upside Energy has developed a cloud service that aggregates the energy stored in systems people and businesses already own (uninterruptible power supplies, solar PV systems, electric vehicles, domestic heating systems).
 This creates a “virtual energy store” that can be sold to the grid to help the grid balance supply and demand.

 - Mixergy has developed heavily insulated domestic hot water tanks with novel inlet stratification to allow extended thermal energy storage.
 Mixergy can exploit the cheap rate electricity negotiated by Upside to heat DHW when prices are cheapest (often at night).
 Mixergy can exploit a "demand response" by reaction to a low price signal from Upside.
 Other users of electricity in the Balanced Energy Network, such as heat pumps, can take advantage of cheaper tariffs for restricted periods in the same way.

 - Origen Power and Cranfield University are developing a fuel cell calciner to enable electricity to be generated in a way that removes CO2 from the atmosphere.